Everyone knows there’s nothing better on a warm summer evening than a tasty ice cream or gelato. Except maybe a cool cocktail…

 You simply must try this creamy Dutch ice cream in unique flavors like Bitterkoekjes and Speculaas.
 My favorite is the Yoghurt-kers, a slightly sour plain flavor with streaks of cherry jam.
 Yum!

 IJscuypje is open from Spring through Fall, then it turns into Stamppotje for the winter, serving the traditional Dutch mashed potato dish in several flavors.
 Quite the opposite of ice cream and just what you need to warm you up in the cold, wet winter.

-IJscuypje has several locations in Amsterdam and it seems more are popping up all the time.
+IJscuypje has more than 10 locations in Amsterdam and it seems more are popping up all the time.
 Joepie!

 Eerste van der Helststraat 27, Amsterdam